CroatianMeteorNetwork/RMS/README.md

 #### RPi

-1. **Raspberry Pi 2 or Raspberry Pi 3 single-board computer.**
+1. **Raspberry Pi 3 single-board computer.**
 The first version of the system was developed on the Raspberry Pi 2, while the system is now being tested on the RPi3, which is what we recommend you use, as it provides much more computing power.
-The system will NOT work with Raspberry Pi 1.
+The code will NOT work on Raspberry Pi 1.

 1. **Class 10 microSD card, 64GB or higher.**
 The recorded data takes up a lot of space, as much as several gigabytes per night.
-To be able to store at least one week of data on the system, a 64GB SD card is recommended.
+To be able to store at least one week of data on the system, a 64GB SD card is the minimum.

-1. **5V power supply for the RPi with the maximum current of at least 2A.**
+1. **5V power supply for the RPi with the maximum current of at least 2.5A.**
 The RPi will have to power the video digitizer, and sometimes run at almost 100% CPU utilization, which draws a lot of power.
 We recommend using the official RPi 5V/2.5A power supply.
 Remember, most of the issues people have with RPis are caused by a power supply which is not powerful enough.

 1. **RPi case with a fan + heatsinks.**
-If you end up using the RPi3, it is very probable that you will need to use a case with a fan, as the software will likely utilize the CPU close to 100% at some time.
-Be careful to buy a case with a fan which will not interfiere with the Real Time Clock module.
+You will need to use a RPi case with a fan, as the software will likely utilize the CPU close to 100% at some time.
+Be careful to buy a case with a fan which will not interfere with the Real Time Clock module.
 We recommend buying a case which allows the fan to be mounted on the outside of the case.

 1. **Real Time Clock module**
 The RPi itself does not have a battery, so every time you turn it off, it loses the current time.
-The time then needs to be updates via the Internet.
+The time then needs to be fetched from the Internet.
 If for some reason you do not have access to the Internet, or you network connection is down, it is a good idea to have the correct time nevertheless, as it is essential for meteor trajectory estimation.
 We recommend buying the DS3231 RTC module.
 See under [Guides/rpi3_rtc_setup.md](Guides/rpi3_rtc_setup.md) for information on installing this RTC module.

 #### Cameras

+##### Analog

 1. **EasyCap UTV007 video digitizer.**
 This device is used to digitize the video signal from the analogue camera, so it can be digitally processed and stored.
 We have tried numerous EasyCap devices, but **only the one the UTV007 chipset** works without any issues on the RPi.